Music of Spain: Medieval period (6th - 14th centuries)

+Court music originally focused primarily on music forms from the Arabian Peninsula and Levant, but over time a more unique Iberian Peninsula style evolved in the Ummayad courts.
+Such unique features included the zejel and muwashah lyric patterns, which are also seen in Spanish poetry.
+It is unclear whether these patterns originated in court music, or were drawn from native Spanish traditions and popular songs.
+More 'eastern' styles were also adopted by the common people of Iberia, combinining it with more regional and popular styles.

-The Moors of Al-Andalus were usually relatively tolerant of Christianity and Judaism, especially during the first three centuries of their long presence in the Iberian peninsula, during which Christian and Jewish music continued to flourish.
+The Muslim rulers of Al-Andalus were usually relatively tolerant of Christianity and Judaism, especially during the first three centuries of their long presence in the Iberian peninsula, during which Christian and Jewish music continued to flourish.
 Music notation was developed in Spain as early as the 8th century (the so-called Visigothic neumes) to notate the chant and other sacred music of the Christian church, but this obscure notation has not yet been deciphered by scholars, and exists only in small fragments.
 The music of the early medieval Christian church in Spain is known, misleadingly, as the "Mozarabic Chant", which developed in isolation prior to the Islamic invasion and was not subject to the Papacy's enforcement of the Gregorian chant as the standard around the time of Charlemagne, by which time the Muslim armies had conquered most of the Iberian peninsula.
 As the Christian reconquista progressed, these chants were almost entirely replaced by the Gregorian standard, once Rome had regained control of the Iberian churches.

 The style of Spanish popular songs of the time is presumed to have been heavily influenced by the music of the Moors, especially in the south, but as much of the country still spoke various Latin dialects while under Moorish rule (known today as the Mozarabic) earlier musical folk styles from the pre-Islamic period continued in the countryside where most of the population lived, in the same way as the Mozarabic Chant continued to flourish in the churches.
 In the royal Christian courts of the reconquistors, music like the Cantigas de Santa Maria, also reflected Moorish influences.
 Other important medieval sources include the Codex Calixtinus collection from Santiago de Compostela and the Codex Las Huelgas from Burgos.
 The so-called Llibre Vermell de Montserrat (red book) is an important devotional collection from the 14th century.